 b) Athabasca University requirements for the granting of academic credit.
 We recommend that you read the AU Calendar for regulations governing the credential you want.

 You must be enrolled in an AU program to do PLAR.
 Any transfer of credit from other institutions must be complete.
 Start the PLAR process early in your program to ensure that whatever credits you receive will fit into your program.

 The process costs $750.
-This is less than the cost of a conventional course.
+This offers tremendous value based on the potential PLAR award.
 The PLAR fee is separate from the General Application fee and/or the transcript evaluation fee.
 You can apply to be an AU student here.

 *Some AU courses are not eligible for challenge.
 Please review the listing of courses unavailable for challenge before requesting the challenge-for-credit option.

 Find answers about fees, admissions, courses, programs, transcripts, exams, and more.Ask a Question

 Updated March 01 2016 by Student & Academic Services